 AUTHOR: BRIONI BALE

-The Australia public service supports Government to develop, implement and update Australian policy which can have population-wide impacts.
+The Australian public service supports Government to develop, implement and update Australian policy which can have population-wide impacts.
 Project managing policy change can be a challenge due to the complexity, tight delivery timeframes, inclusion of many stakeholders and the high sensitivity to risk, uncertainty and changing political environments.
 Outputs stemming from policy change are often less specific and are more focused on longer-term outcomes.
 How policy outcomes will be achieved can be unclear and can continue to change as the policy is developed, negotiated and agreed to by Government.
 The implementation of policy is typically more contentious or polarising than other types of change.

 Good project management is essential to ensure successful delivery of policy outcomes, which can be significant, challenging to deliver and may require a different project management approach, when compared to other types of large-scale projects.
 This article explores how policy project management differs and provides techniques that can be used to improve successful delivery of policy in Australia.